treeman/jonashietala/drafts/2014_read_books.markdown

     Reread.
 1. **A Song of Ice and Fire: A Storm of Swords** - George R.R.
 Martin
     Reread.
+1. **A Song of Ice and Fire: A Fest for Crows** - George R.R.
+Martin
+    Reread.
 1. **The First Law: The Blade Itself** - Joe Abercrombie
 1. **The First Law: Before They Are Hanged** - Joe Abercrombie
 1. **The First Law: The Last Argument of Kings** - Joe Abercrombie